BreakingBytes/simkit/carousel/docs/tutorials/tutorial_3.rst

   configured to search for functions with this prefix
 * use NumPy arrays for arguments so uncertainty and units are propagated
 * document functions verbosely
+* group related formulas together in the same module or file

 Formula Class
 -------------